CORE in Nepal

 Skills to enable poor town women

-For seven years, we have been supporting training for groups, mostly of women, in the rural villages of the Kathmandu Valley to grow vegetables organically for their families and to sell to improve livelihoods.
-Some of these villages were completely destroyed in the earthquake, so CORE has already provided tin roofing sheets for 54 of the most affected families to construct temporary shelters before the arrival of the monsoon.
-We are also offering scholarship support to help parents to keep their kids attending school.
+For nine years, we have been supporting training for groups, mostly of women, in the rural villages of the Kathmandu Valley to grow vegetables organically for their families and to sell to improve livelihoods.

 CORE: Our Mission

 CORE International’s mission is to serve people in poor communities who have been excluded from conventional development assistance.
 To help them create opportunities to improve their quality of life through innovative solutions, advocating global responsibility, and working to facilitate lasting change that is guided by the needs and aspirations of the community.

 CORE International will work as a partner with the many other Associations within the worldwide movement dedicated to ending poverty.